-At the beginning of the term I asked the students (starting with the 2011-12 class) "why did you decide to study economics this year and what do you expect to gain from it?"
+At the beginning of the term I asked the students "why did you decide to study economics this year and what do you expect to gain from it?"
 Here are their replies:

 - There wasn't any reason in particular that led me to wanting to take this class.
 It seemed like an interesting subject that I's like to take part in.
 There aren't any questions I have to ask in particular.
 I am happy with learning the general knowledge of both micro- and macroeconomics.